What is Visual Search Technology and How it Helps Users Get What They Are After

 Each layer of a network provides some output or result that the next layer takes as input data.
 For the deepest layer, the output is called embedding.
 The embedding should be taught some metrics so that the last layer can deliver quality recognition results.
 This method is called deep metric learning.

 The first powerful algorithm for deep metric learning – DeepID2 – was described in 2006.
 It proved that computers in face recognition had all the potential to become just as good as humans, even better.
-Since then, neural networks have dramatically evolved.
+Since then, neural networks driven by artificial intelligence have dramatically evolved.
 Now the type of algorithm is not a big deal.
 Everything depends on a challenge, a chosen method, and parameters for model quality validation.

 Contrastive Loss, Triplet Loss, CoCo Loss